A Bound on Chaos from Stability: Schwarzian Theory and Coadjoint Orbit Action

 The Hamiltonian corresponding to the Virasoro generator $L_0=i {\partial \over \partial \tau}$ can be obtained from the inner product of $\ad^\ast_{\phi^{-1}}(b(\tau)) $ and a constant vector~\cite{Witten:1987ty}.
 This leads to the Schwarzian action in \eqref{eq: coadjoint orbit action}.

-In large $c>0$, one can perform the semi-classical analysis of the Schwarzian action in \eqref{eq: coadjoint orbit action} by studying the quantum fluctuation around the identity diffeomorphism $\phi(\tau)=\tau$. \cite{Witten:1987ty} showed that the fluctuation at the quadratic level is stable if
+In large $c>0$, one can perform the semi-classical analysis of the Schwarzian action in \eqref{eq: coadjoint orbit action} by studying the quantum fluctuation around the identity diffeomorphism $\phi(\tau)=\tau$.
+The quadratic action in the large $c$ expansion of the action reads